wordpress-mobile/WordPress-iOS/docs/voiceover-guidelines.md

 - Not end with a period.
 - Be localized.

-Beginning with a capitalized word and not ending with a period helps VoiceOver read the label with the appropiate inflection.
+Beginning with a capitalized word and not ending with a period helps VoiceOver read the label with the appropriate inflection.

 #### <a name="traits"></a>Traits